thierryc/URL-Swap-Firefox-Addons/README.md

 https://addons.mozilla.org/en-US/firefox/addon/url-swap/?src=search

-This is an old useful project.
+This is an old Firefox Addon project (2008).
 I open today the source.
 22/09/2015

-Be free to fork it and pull request to iprove it.
+Be free to fork it and pull request to improve it.

 ### About this Add-on